Philippe Lacôte directed a thrilling, contemporary mystery in the classic noir style.

 Marielle Heller directs the awkward film, which has a supporting cast that includes Scoot McNairy, Arleigh Patrick Snowden, Emmett James Snowden, Zoë Chao, Mary Holland, Archana Rajan and Jessica Harper.

 Pharrell Williams always saw music as a portal to another dimension.
-He imagined wondrous swirls of sound and color that immersed him in another version of the world.
+He imagined wondrous swirls of sound and color that immersed him in another world.

 In Piece By Piece, Morgan Neville brings to life the global icon’s singular way of seeing, in vivid color, against the grain.
 The film opens up a new form of the cinematic experience.